raspberrypilearning/olympic-rings/en/step_2.md

 --- /task ---

-This code will repeat five times, one for each coloured ring.
+The next section of code will repeat five times, one for each coloured ring.

 --- task ---